Ker102/PromptTriage/promptrefiner-ui/README.md

 ## Features

-- 🔍 **Prompt analysis** – Gemini highlights gaps, missing context, and potential risks in the initial prompt.
+- 🔍 **Prompt analysis** – Gemini highlights gaps, missing context, and potential risks in the initial prompt and synthesizes a structured blueprint.
-- ❓ **Dynamic follow-up questions** – Each prompt receives 2–4 custom questions to gather the missing information.
+- ❓ **Dynamic follow-up questions** – Each prompt receives 2–5 custom questions to gather the missing information.
 - 🛠️ **AI-ready prompt generation** – Produces a final prompt tailored to the target AI model, tone, and output requirements.
-- ✅ **Quality guardrails** – Provides assumptions and evaluation criteria to help you vet model responses.
+- ✅ **Quality guardrails** – Provides assumptions, change summaries, and evaluation criteria to help you vet model responses.
+- 📚 **Few-shot metaprompting** – Analyzer and refiner calls load curated examples plus XML-tagged inputs to keep Gemini on-spec.

 ## Requirements